Jenny met Jon on Free and Single in January 2012.

 She had been single for eight months and had finally felt ‘over’ her ex when a friend suggested online dating.
 She laughed it off but then, curious, she set up an account.

 Within days she had been ‘winked’ at, messaged and all-round showered with attention.
-Nervously, Andrea browsed the profiles of the guys who had shown interest.
+Nervously, Jenny browsed the profiles of the guys who had shown interest.
 One guy stood out for her.

 Jon had a friendly smile in his profile picture, he looked right out of the screen as if they were face-to-face.
 He had described himself as ‘shy, quiet and bookish’ but also had a friend describe him as ‘a darts-playing champion who could make anybody laugh with his quick humour.
 Makes a mean grilled cheese.’
 Andrea was intrigued and attracted.
 With some trepidation, she messaged him back.